mozilla/contain-facebook/CONTRIBUTING.md

 # CONTRIBUTING

-Everyone is welcome to contribute to Facebook-Containers.
+Everyone is welcome to contribute to Facebook Containers.
 Reach out to team members if you have questions:

 - IRC: #containers on irc.mozilla.org
 - Email: containers@mozilla.com

 ## Filing bugs

-If you find a bug with Facebook-Container, please file a issue.
+If you find a bug with Facebook Container, please file a issue.

 Check first if the bug might already exist: https://github.com/mozilla/contain-facebook/issues